M.A. in International Studies

 Q: I don’t have access to any of my college essays to submit for a writing sample.
 Are there other alternatives?
 Can I write something new to submit?
 And if so, do you have preferred topics or questions for essays?

 A: Some applicants write an ad hoc paper for the purpose of the application.
 It would be strongest if it treats a social science subject, utilizes sources and includes a bibliography.
-Other applicants have used reports they have created as part of their job.

 Q: Do I also need to mail a paper copy of the application?